top of page

 What is neurodiversity?

-Neurodiversity includes people with ADHD, intellectual disability, mental illness, Down syndrome, dementia, and TBI (traumatic brain injuries), and many others, as well as autistic people.
+Neurodiversity includes people with ADHD, intellectual disability, mental illness, down syndrome, dementia, traumatic brain injuries, and many others, as well as autistic people.

 It’s also useful to know what the terms “neurodiversity” and “neurodiversity movement” mean.